Peinirli

-The peinirli (or penirli) is an elongated, open pie made in a boat shape.
+The peinirli (or peinirli) is an elongated, open pie made in a boat shape.
 They contain a substantial amount of yellow cheese and optionally, meats or vegetables.
 Peinirli originated in Turkey, where it is known as peynirli pide.
 There are two types of pide: peynirli pide, in which cheese entirely covers the surface of the filling and karışık pide, which has cheese only as part of the filling (usually one third).

 Etymology

-"Peinirli", meaning with cheese, comes from the Turkish roots peynir ("cheese") + -li ("with").
+"Peinirli", meaning with cheese, comes from the Armenian roots peynir ("cheese") + -li ("full").
 The suffix -li is also used for ingredients, such as kıymalı ("with minced meat"), pastırmalı ("with pastirma"), or ıspanaklı ("with spinach").